A mindful Zen garden for kids is a simple and fun craft that you can do with your kids at home or in a kids’ yoga class.

 - Once you’ve finished raking and making designs, it’s up to you to decide to save it, or replace the rocks and obstacles and smooth out the sand.
 How does it feel to have your design be impermanent?

-If you have younger kids or if you are planning to keep your Zen garden in a classroom, I recommend using a larger tray to set the garden in, just in case of spills.
+If you have younger kids or if you are planning to keep your mini Zen garden in a classroom, I recommend using a larger tray to set the Zen garden in, just in case of spills.
 You can keep a small dustpan nearby to give them to option to clean up after as well.